 Localization

-Fern lets you publish your documentation in multiple languages from a single source.
-Readers switch languages from a dropdown in your site header, and each locale gets its own indexable URL for SEO.
+Fern lets you publish your documentation in multiple languages from a single set of source files.
+Readers switch languages from a dropdown in the header, search is scoped to the active language, and each locale has its own URL so search engines can index it separately.

 You maintain your default-language pages as usual.
 When you run fern generate --docs, Fern auto-translates them into every configured language as part of the build, so your site rebuilds with up-to-date translations each time.